Azure/azure-sdk-for-java/sdk/spring/ENVIRONMENT_CHECKLIST.md

 - [Azure Subscription][azure_subscription]
 - [Java Development Kit (JDK)][jdk_link] with version 8 or above
 - [Maven][maven] 3.0 or above
-- A Windows machine (necessary if you want to run the app on Windows)
-- An OS X machine (necessary if you want to run the app on Mac)
-- A Linux machine (necessary if you want to run the app on Linux)
 - Git

 ### Use the released version